nnethercote/counts/README.md

 - deciding where to initialize the table; and
 - deciding where to print the contents of the table.

-In a large program that can be a pain.
+That is a pain, especially in a large program you don't fully understand.

 Alternatively, sometimes you want information that a general-purpose profiler could give you, but running that profiler on your program is a hassle because